 A private home licensed by the State of Michigan for the care of sick, elderly, or handicapped adults.
-A "family" home is further defined as having 1 to 6 adults and a

-"group" home as having from 7 to 20 adults.
+An "Adult Foster Care Family Home" is further defined as having 6 or fewer adults, an "Adult Foster Care Small Group Home" as having 12 or fewer adults, and an "Adult Foster Care Large Group Home" as having at least 13 but not more than 20 adults.
 This definition does not include the care of persons released from or assigned to adult correctional institutions.